All Episodes

 I can't thank you all enough.

-I'll never, ever really be able to uh properly repay you for all that you have meant to me and my family, and this episode is illustrating all that in spades.
+I'll never, ever really be able to properly repay you for all that you have meant to me and my family.

-Well uh it's illustrating all of that uh in droves.
+It's illustrating all of that in droves.

-That's they're gonna hit me on that, I just know.
+They're going to hit me on that, I just know.

-Looky here, folks, we're learning some interesting things today in this stack of stuff.
+We're learning some interesting things today in this stack of stuff.

-Three of the five members of the Norwegian Norwegian Nobel Committee had objections to the Nobel Peace Prize being awarded to Obama, according to a Norwegian newspaper.
+Three of the five members of the Norwegian Nobel Committee had objections to the Nobel Peace Prize being awarded to Obama, according to a Norwegian newspaper.